BELL 505 Mechanic's Guide

 Speech communication

 The speech communication is used by the pilot and copilot to talk and listen to ground stations and to other aircraft.
 It transmits and receives radio signals in the VHF aviation band.
-It consists of the COM/GPS antenna and uses the VHF COM transceiver of the integrated avionics unit (GIA).
+It consists of the and uses the of the integrated avionics unit (GIA).

 Radio signals for air-to-air and air-to ground communications are transmitted and received through the COM/GPS antenna.
 The VHF COM transceiver converts between radio signals from the COM/GPS antenna and audio signals from the audio integrating system.
 Transmit and receive is controlled by the audio integrating system.
 Tuning, volume, and squelch are controlled by the central display systems.